igorcafe/mayi/README.md

 `mayi` intercepts potentially dangerous Linux system calls and prompts the user for confirmation before executing them.

+It detects a program trying to read, write, delete or rename a file and prompts the user to confirm the action.

 ## Example

 Intercepting open system calls: